 The Ad Council’s CreateForChange site will also feature best practices and learnings for nonprofits through their Seminar Series on Public Service Communications and Adlibbing.org, the organization’s blog.
 Visit www.CreateforChange.org to learn more.

 “So many people are inspired by the work of the Ad Council and the pro bono generosity behind it,” added Sable.
 “CreateForChange will allow us to engage more folks with more worthy causes and bring the skill and the talent of the industry to the places it’s needed most.
 And this is an industry that can change the world.”

 The Ad Council brings together the most creative minds in advertising and media to address the most worthy causes.
 Its innovative, pro bono social good campaigns raise awareness.
 They inspire action.
 They save lives.
 To learn more, visit Adcouncil.org, follow the Ad Council’s communities on Facebook and Twitter, and view the creative on YouTube.

-Taproot Foundation, a national nonprofit, connects nonprofits and social change organizations with passionate, skilled volunteers who share their expertise pro bono.
+Taproot Foundation, a U.S. based nonprofit, connects nonprofits and social change organizations with passionate, skilled volunteers who share their expertise pro bono.
 Taproot is creating a world where organizations dedicated to social change have full access—through pro bono service—to the marketing, strategy, HR, and IT resources they need to be most effective.
-Since 2001, Taproot’s skilled volunteers have served 6,000 social change organizations providing 1.6 million hours of work worth over $180 million in value.
-Taproot is located in New York City, Chicago, San Francisco Bay Area, and Los Angeles, and is leading a network of global pro bono providers in over 30 countries around the world. www.taprootfoundation.org
+Since 2001, Taproot’s skilled volunteers have served 4,600 social change organizations providing 1.5 million hours of work worth over $160 million in value.
+Taproot, a national organization, has offices in New York City, San Francisco Bay Area, Los Angeles, and Chicago and leads a network of global pro bono providers in over 30 countries around the world. www.taprootfoundation.org @taprootfound